 The Department of Pediatric Dentistry offers a two-year Advanced Education Program in Pediatric Dentistry resulting in a Certificate in Pediatric Dentistry.
 Residents are trained in the advanced diagnostic and clinical techniques necessary to provide specialty care to children, adolescents, and individuals with disabilities.
 Residents are eligible to participate in the American Board of Pediatric Dentistry certification examinations, upon successful completion of the program.

-An option to obtain a Masters in Dental Science (MDS) is available after successful completion of the qualifying examination.
-This will require additional coursework resulting in additional time beyond the two-year period.
+An option to obtain a Masters in Dental Science (MDS) is available and will require additional coursework resulting in additional time beyond the two-year period.

 All facilities within the School of Dental Medicine are available for resident use, and there is a vast Health Science Center Library system housed in the medical school directly across the street from the School of Dental Medicine.

 The multifaceted advanced pediatric dentistry curricula integrate scientific principles and methods with the clinical application of pediatric dentistry.
 Ample time is provided for either basic science or clinical research.
 Emphasis is also given to community and dental public health experiences.
 In addition to the core curriculum for all specialty residents, the following pediatric dentistry specific conferences are offered: